plus3it/SystemPrep/SCTM.md

 The data structure of the YAML SCTM is as follows:

 ```
+version: <string, version of the sctm>
-datamodel: <string containing the version of the data model>
+datamodel: <string, version of the data model>
 projects: <dictionary of projects>
   <project name>:
     targets: <list of target OS or application versions for the project as a whole>